What is Ponden Mill?

 Disaster struck again.
 Mites infested his stock which meant it had to be burnt.

 His misfortune led him to look for a permanent trading place.
 Brookfield moved to the Bronte country in 1973, selling quilts at Ashworth Mill in Haworth.

 A year later, he had to leave after failing to secure the lease.
 Brookfield then purchased Ponden Mill for £15,000 which was half of the asking price.

-Over the next decade, he transformed the mill into a tourist attraction with a licensed restaurant, craft demonstrations in weaving, potting and clog-making, along with a shop selling duvets and other soft furnishings.
+Over the next decade, Brookfield transformed the mill into a popular tourist attraction.
+It had a licensed restaurant, craft demonstrations in weaving, potting and clog-making, along with a shop selling duvets and other soft furnishings.

 By 1985, he had purchased Darley Mill in Nidderdale.
 Brookfield built a chain of 132 high street shops over the next twenty years.

 In 2005, Brookfield, now an entrepreneur, sold his £50 million chain to the Marston Mills Group.
 They also owned Blackpool Tower Boss, Trevor Hemmings.

 That company later went into administration in 2007.
 Luckily, Edinburgh Woollen Mill (Group) Ltd bought The Ponden Home Group.
 Over 120 shops still traded under the Ponden name.

 The original Mill shop at Stanbury closed down in 2008 and was derelict until 2014.
 Plans were made to convert it into an activity centre, campsite and cafe.